ibm-cloud-docs/power-iaas/environmental-req.md

 If you want to use any allowable configurations of ASHRAE A3 to operate at the maximum limits, contact IBM Support.
 {: note}

-If altitude of the IBM {{site.data.keyword.powerSys_notm}} Private Cloud site exceeds by 900 m (2953 ft), derate the maximum allowable temperature by 1°C (1.8°F) for every 175 m (574 ft).
+If altitude of the On-premises site exceeds by 900 m (2953 ft), derate the maximum allowable temperature by 1°C (1.8°F) for every 175 m (574 ft).
 The maximum allowable elevation is 3050 m (10000 ft).

 To set the minimum and maximum humidity levels, see the following guidelines:
 *  The minimum humidity level is the maximum absolute humidity of the -12°C (10.4°F) dew point and 8% relative humidity.
 These levels intersect at approximately 25°C (77°F).
 Based on the temperature, set the minimum humidity level as follows: